St. Louis approves police body cameras ahead of more protests

 By Brendan O'Brien

-ST. LOUIS (Reuters) - St. Louis officials decided on Wednesday to supply police officers with body cameras for a year as the city prepares for a sixth night of protests after a white former police officer was acquitted of killing a black man.
+ST. LOUIS (Reuters) - St. Louis officials decided on Wednesday to supply police officers with body cameras for a year following nearly a week of protests touched off by the acquittal of a former police officer for the shooting death of a black man.

-The city's Board of Estimate and Apportionment voted 3-0 to have Axon Enterprise Inc, a police body camera company, supply its 1,200 officers with free software, hardware and training for a year.
+The city's Board of Estimate and Apportionment voted 3-0 to hire Axon Enterprise Inc, a police body camera company, to supply its 1,200 officers with free software, hardware and training for a year.

-The equipment would cost $1.2 million if the city decided to keep it after the free year.
+The equipment would cost $1.2 million if officials in the city of 315,000 people decided to keep it beyond the trial year.

 Axon officials declined to comment.